 Date: 09 June 2021

-From August 1st 2021 onwards a new plagiarism detection tool will go live at TU Delft, from the 1st of September the current tool, TurnitIn, will be switched off.
-As a consequence, the tools Grademark and Peermark will no longer be available for use.
-Of course, there are some alternatives in place for these tools.
-Please click on the link above to check out the alternatives.
+From 1 August 2021 a new plagiarism detection tool will be used at the TU Delft.
+From 1 October the current tool TurnitIn, will be switched off.
+In consequence, the tools Grademark and Peermark will no longer be available for use.
+There are however alternatives in place for these tools.
+Please click on the link above to learn more about these alternatives.

-Communication and instructions on the new plagiarism detection tool will follow in June/July via newsletters and the Brightspace support and information pages.
+Communication and instructions on the new plagiarism detection tool will follow in June/July via newsletters, Brightspace Support and other relevant information pages.

 Previously the organizer of the meeting was able to save a record of who attended the meeting.
 Due to privacy concerns this feature has been turned off in the integration of the TU Delft.